-Style Used for {option} A mandatory part of a command. a b c Alternatives in a command. bold Names of menus, menu commands, buttons, and dialog boxes that appear on the screen. reference A cross-reference within this guide or to another guide.
+Style Used for parameter A label representing the actual value you should type as part of a command. [option] An optional part of a command. {option} A mandatory part of a command. a b c Alternatives in a command. bold Names of menus, menu commands, buttons, and dialog boxes that appear on the screen. reference A cross-reference within this guide or to another guide.
 X Identifies instructions specific to the IAR Embedded Workbench interface.
 Identifies instructions specific to the command line interface.